CIMME (Integrated Center for Mechanics, Metallurgy and Electricity) (VIDEO)

-Vocational training leads to a diploma of vocational studies (DEP) and opens the doors of exciting trades.
-These are short courses of varying duration from 600 to 1800 hours which allow you to acquire skills that you are looking for in the job market.
+Vocational training leads to a vocational studies diploma (DEP) and opens the doors to exciting professions.
+These are short courses ranging in duration from 600 to 1800 hours, which allow students to acquire skills that are in demand on the job market.

 In addition, each program allows students to complete an internship in a company that is a first experience working in the field of training.

 Most courses start in August and January but it is possible to start at other times during the year.